How Much Does Virtual Therapy Cost?

 Keeping up with virtual therapy can become expensive.
 Luckily, Mira has a cost-saving solution for you.
-For $45 a month, Mira offers low-cost virtual care services, including behavioral health counseling, psychiatric services, and other online benefits.
+For an average of $45 a month, Mira offers low-cost virtual care services, including behavioral health counseling, psychiatric services, and other online benefits.
 These services are provided with affordable copays and can be utilized anywhere in the United States.
 Save even more with Mira; sign up today.

 The Cost of Different Virtual Therapy Services

 There are many virtual therapy options available, and each comes with different benefits.
 We created a list of five popular services and researched each of their average weekly costs.
 The prices listed below are without the help of insurance or any other discount programs.
 On average, we found that virtual therapy costs anywhere from $49.45 - $77.59 each week.
 The cost may vary depending on the type of service you receive and how many sessions you require each month.

 It is also important to note that prices can be significantly higher depending on the type of specialist you see and the type of therapy you receive.
 In addition, if you choose to see a therapist privately rather than signing up for a program, you can be charged anywhere from $100 - $500 for a one-hour session.

 Cost of Different Virtual Therapy Services Without Insurance